Airbus targets over 670 jet deliveries this year - CFO

 Speaking to reporters after posting weaker third-quarter earnings, Wilhelm also issued a warning to aerospace suppliers involved in consolidation that they should not let dealmaking divert attention from executing on contracts.

-He was responding to a $6.4 billion deal earlier this week for Rockwell Collins (COL.N) to buy B/E Aerospace (BEAV.O), one of the largest makers of seats and cabin equipment, a sector which has been hit by repeated industrial delays.
+He was responding to a $6.4 billion deal earlier this week for Rockwell Collins to buy B/E Aerospace, one of the largest makers of seats and cabin equipment, a sector which has been hit by repeated industrial delays.